apsar2324/usePopcorn/README.md

 ## 🐛 Netlify Deployment Issue (Fixed)

--This project initially worked on localhost, but not on Netlify because:
+- This project initially worked on localhost, but not on Netlify because:

 ## ❌ Wrong
 http://www.omdbapi.com

--Netlify blocks HTTP requests because the site is served via HTTPS.
+- Netlify blocks HTTP requests because the site is served via HTTPS.

 ## ✔ Fixed
 https://www.omdbapi.com

--Using HTTPS resolved the “fetch not working” issue.
+- Using HTTPS resolved the “fetch not working” issue.

 ## 📚 Course Project
--This project was built as part of:
+- This project was built as part of:
 ⭐ Jonas Schmedtmann – The Ultimate React Course (2024)

 ## It covers: